bentoml/BentoML/README.md

 bentoml serve service.py:Summarization
 ```

-Now you can run inference in your browser at http://localhost:3000 or with a Python client:
+Now you can run inference from your browser at http://localhost:3000 or with a Python script:

 ```python
 import bentoml